It is summer in Tucson and along with the heat comes the first high-pitched buzzzzzz. Find out more about our cicada friends.

 5. The buzzing is from wobbling abdomens

 Warren says the male cicadas have “drum-skin like membranes inside their abdomens that they wobble with their muscles and amplify inside their bodies.”
-A mating call that’s better than dinner and a movie.
+A mating call that’s better than Netflix and chill.

 Warren guesses there are thousands in the area during a season.